-We maintain a 401(k) savings plan and trust for our eligible employees in which Ms. Goldstein and Mr. Krauss participate.
-The plan permits each participant to make voluntary pre-tax contributions, and in addition, we make matching contributions equal to 50% of the participant's eligible elective deferral (excluding catch-up contributions) contributed to the 401(k) savings plan, but not more than an amount equal to 50% of the first 6% of the participant's pre-tax salary that is contributed to the 401(k) savings plan.
+We maintain a 401(k) savings plan and trust for our eligible employees, including our NEOs (other than Messrs.
+Zelnick and Slatoff).
+The plan permits each participant to make voluntary pre-tax contributions, and in addition, we make matching contributions equal to 50% of the participant's eligible elective deferral (excluding catch-up contributions) contributed to the 401(k) savings plan, but not more than an amount equal to 50% of the first 6% of the participant's pre-tax salary which is contributed to the 401(k) savings plan.
 See the "All Other Compensation" column in the Summary Compensation Table for further information regarding these benefits.